+Step 3.
+Enter the LDAP Base Search string.

+In the case of AD at a minimum this is your domain name so for "DOMAIN.LOCAL"

+you would use DC=DOMAIN,DC=LOCAL.

+Search Base: DC=lbtestdom,DC=com

+Enter the LDAP search base string for your domain, e.g. DC=lbtestdom,DC=com and hit <ENTER>

 '''

-Please supply the Base Search string, in the case of AD at a minimum this is your NETBIOS domain name so for "DOMAIN.LOCAL" you would use DC=DOMAIN, DC=LOCAL SEARCHBASE: DC=lbtestdom, DC=com
+Step 4.
+Enter the LDAP attribute to authenticate against.

+In the case of AD this will be "userPrincipalName" or "samAccountName" while

+OpenLDAP will typically use "uid".

+Attrib [userPrincipalName]:

 '''

-7. Enter the searchbase, e.g. DC=lbtestdom,DC=com and hit <ENTER>

-Please supply the attribute to authenticate against, in the case of AD this will be "userPrincipalName" or "samAccountName" while OpenLDAP will typically use "uid".